majkolman/CV/School projects/README.md

 # School Projects

-This repository contains my school projects organized by year and course.
+This folder contains my school projects organized by year and course.
 Each folder is prefixed with the year I took the course.
 Below is a breakdown of the notable projects and assignments.
 ---

 ## 📁 Folder Structure